Imperial-MATH50003/MATH50003NumericalAnalysis2021-22/README.md

 **Part III: Computing with functions**

-1. Interpolation: We discuss the use of polynomials to approximate functions from samples.
-2. Fourier series: we discuss Fourier series and their usage in numerical computations via the fast Fourier transform.
+1. Fourier series: we discuss Fourier series and their usage in numerical computations via the fast Fourier transform.
-5. Orthogonal Polynomials: we discuss orthogonal polynomials—polynomials orthogonal with respect to a prescribed weight—and their usage in numerical computations.
+2. Orthogonal Polynomials: we discuss orthogonal polynomials—polynomials orthogonal with respect to a prescribed weight—and their usage in numerical computations.
-6. Integration: we discuss ways to approximate integrals, both definite and indefinite, using orthogonal polynomials and interpolation.
+3. Integration: we discuss ways to approximate integrals, both definite and indefinite, using orthogonal polynomials and interpolation.

 ## Assessment